daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 -->

-## Solutions to the Public Goods Problem

-(you can skip the Lindahl equilibrium discussion)
+***

 ## Food for thought, discussion

 1. What is a public good?
-What do we call a good with only 1 of these 2 necessary properties?
+What do we call a good with only 1 of these 2 necessary properties?^[Example MCQ ... choose all that are correct...
+'Considering the provision of public goods:
+- democratic vote can always accurately measure people's preferences for the amount and type of public goods
+-  Public goods will be efficiently provided by the free market under perfect competition
+-  Individuals may voluntarily purchase public goods if their private benefits of these are high enough
+-  In general, an individual's optimal choice of the amount of public good to  provide does not depend on the amount others choose. ]

-2. Why does the free market *underprovide* these?
+2. Why does the free market *under-provide* these?
 Why/when do they provide some amount?

 1. What is an example of a public good, perhaps one from your own life that we didn't already mention